ZIMBABWE LIBRARY ASSOCIATION

 Article 6: Membership

-Membership shall be open to all persons or institutions engaged in library, documentation, information, records and archival work and subscribe to The Association's Constitution
+Membership shall be open to all persons or institutions engaged in library and information work and subscribe to The Association's Constitution.

 Membership shall be divided into the following categories:

-1. The above categories can be further sub-divided as determined by the AGM from time to time and provided for in the Rules of The Association
+The above categories can be further sub-divided as determined by the AGM from time to time and provided for in the Rules of The Association.